 - If for any reason a checkbox is selected and the List-specific buttons are not showing in the interface, you may need to click on the item's linked name text, to go to that item and edit it directly (instead of as a selection from the List).

-For example, Publishing a number of items at one time in this way would not allow selection of different Destinations (e.g. Live for one, Staging for another).
-All Destinations which are available to that User would be used for every item Checked in the Folder Contents List, and would be used regardless of whether or not each of those Destinations was set as a Default Destination or not.
+For example, Publishing a number of items together at one time in this way would not allow selection of different Destinations (e.g. Live for one, Staging for another).
+All Destinations which are available to the User initiating the action would be used for the action chosen for every item Checked in the Folder Contents List, and would be used regardless of whether or not each of those Destinations was set as a Default Destination or not.
 (Default Destinations are those which show as already-checked/selected when the Publishing/Unpublishing dialogs open.)

 So, just remember that these list-specific multi-select actions may not have the same granularity of settings as the main editing options available on an asset-by-asset basis.
 Proceed carefully before applying the same action to multiple or complex assets.

 Also remember, you can always go to and work individually with any one of a Folder's child-items simply by clicking on that item's name/title from the List (not the checkbox!) and the CMS will take you there and load that item as the active, selected asset, ready for you to edit.